crupest/crupest/www/content/posts/c-func-ext.md

   - posix
 ---

+(I've given up on this, at least for linux pam.)

 Recently, I’ve been working on porting some libraries to GNU/Hurd.
 Many (old) libraries use [`*_MAX` constants on POSIX system interfaces](https://pubs.opengroup.org/onlinepubs/9699919799.2008edition/nframe.html)